 Your timber frame home begins in much the same way as a milled log home; however, this time the detailed drawings are entered into a CNC machine which will cut each piece.
 This includes any angles, ornamental details, and of course, the mortise and tenon connections.
 These timber pieces are then hand-fitted by our talented crew before leaving the manufacturing plant.
 Once the timber fittings are perfect, they are disassembled and sent to your site.
 Once again, PrecisionCraft’s professional crew will arrive at your site with the timbers and assemble the frame.
 Depending on the detail of your timbers and the amount of framing in your design, the manufacturing can take from a week to a month.
 Installation is usually complete within a week’s time.

 PrecisionCraft specializes in hybrid homes.
 Hybrid homes feature a combination of log and timber elements within the same structure.
-The PrecisionCraft project development manager coordinates the manufacturing of all the logs and timbers so that everything will ship together to your site.
+The PrecisionCraft project manager coordinates the manufacturing of all the logs and timbers so that everything will ship together to your site.